asmagill/hammerspoon_asm.undocumented/README.md

 _asm.undocumented
 =================

-*NOTE: This repository no longer strives to support both Mjolnir and Hammerspoon.
-The last version that should compile cleanly for use with Mjolnir can be found in the Mjolnir branch of this repository.*

 Organizational space for Hammerspoon modules using undocumented or Private APIs.

 Any module I knowingly create which uses any undocumented or private API will be listed here.
 For other modules, especially those which are not part of the core Hammerspoon application please check https://github.com/asmagill/hammerspoon_asm.